 One of the most common questions we receive is about driving in Morocco.
 Is driving in Morocco is safe?
 Are the roads good?
 Do you need an international driver’s license?
 Is it possible to rent a good car.
-In short, the answers are: For the most part, Mostly, No, and Yes.
+In short, the answers are: A: For the most part.
+B: Mostly.
+C:No. D: Yes.

 Driving in Morocco: General Road Conditions